-Abundance of employment opportunities in Canada is what attracts many people from around the globe, especially international students.
+The abundance of employment opportunities in Canada is what attracts many people from around the globe, especially international students.
 Finance or source of income is one of the major criteria accessed by students while choosing the country they want to study in.
-Apart from college fees, students also need to earn for daily expenses such as food, accommodation, travel and other personal expenses.
-Also, fee structure for international students is higher than for Canadian nationals.
+Apart from college fees, students also need to earn daily expenses such as food, accommodation, travel, and other personal expenses.
+Also, the fee structure for international students is higher than for Canadian nationals.

 Job Opportunities in Canada for International Students

 According to the Government of Canada, international students are allowed to work in Canada if their study visa or permit mentions that they are allowed to work either on or off-campus.
 Working while studying in Canada is strictly prohibited if you don’t have a legal work permit.
 The Canadian job market provides both full-time and part-time jobs for students in Canada.

 Criteria for Working On-Campus